Stormix/Stormix/README.md

 # 👋 Hello World!

-I am a 24 year old, mostly self taught, software engineer, currently living in France.
+I am a Software engineer based in south of France.
 I'm passionate about sofware engineering, robotics, and everything in-between.
 I've worked with tools ranging from PHP / Laravel, JS/TS, Python, C++, Java :( and most web Frontend Technologies (Vue, React ...).
 I love to learn and contribute in any and every possible way.

 ## To know a little more about me...